survivejs/webpack-book/manuscript/handling_styling/01_loading_styles.md

 };
 ```

-T> For this to work, you will have to remember to include [autoprefixer](https://www.npmjs.com/package/autoprefixer) and [precss](https://www.npmjs.com/package/precss) to your project.
+For this to work, you will have to remember to include [autoprefixer](https://www.npmjs.com/package/autoprefixer) and [precss](https://www.npmjs.com/package/precss) to your project.

 T> *postcss-loader* relies on [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) internally.
 This means it can pick up configuration from your *package.json*, JSON or YAML, or that you can even push your configuration below an arbitrary directory. *cosmiconfig* will find it.